Intel reports have repeatedly failed to predict the Capitol Riot - ExBulletin

 Intel reports have repeatedly failed to predict the Capitol Riot

-WASHINGTON (AP) Intelligence reports compiled by the United States Capitol Police in the days leading up to last year’s insurgency only considered an unlikely or distant risk of violence, even as other assessments warned that crowds of tens of thousands of pro-Trump protesters could converge in Washington to create a dangerous situation.
+WASHINGTON Intelligence reports compiled by the United States Capitol Police in the days leading up to last year’s insurgency only considered an unlikely or remote risk of violence, even as other assessments warned that crowds of thousands of pro-Trump protesters could converge in Washington and create a dangerous situation. .

 The documents, obtained by the Associated Press, highlight the patchy and confusing intelligence that circulated to Capitol Hill police officers prior to the January 6 riot, when thousands of Donald Trump worshipers stormed the Capitol compound and fled. are fiercely clashed with law enforcement in their efforts to disrupt the certification of the 2020 presidential election results.
 Intelligence reports in particular show how the police agency severely underestimated the prospect for days chaotic violence and disruption.

-The conflicting intelligence produced by law enforcement leading up to the riot has been at the forefront of Congressional scrutiny of the Jan.6 preparations and response, with officials struggling to explain how they failed. did not anticipate and plan the murderous riot on Capitol Hill that day.
-The shortcomings led to upheavals in the upper ranks of the department, including the ousting of the then chief, although the deputy chief in charge of intelligence and protection operations at the time remains in office.
+Conflicting intelligence produced by law enforcement leading up to the riot has been at the forefront of Congressional scrutiny of the Jan.
+6 preparations and response, with officials struggling to explain how they failed. not anticipated and planned the murderous riot on Capitol Hill that day. .
+The shortcomings led to upheavals in the upper ranks of the department, including the ousting of the chief, although the deputy chief in charge of protection and intelligence operations at the time remains in his post.

-There was, according to a severely critical Senate report released last June, a lack of consensus on the seriousness of the threat posed on January 6, 2021.
+There was, according to a severely critical Senate report released in June, a lack of consensus on the seriousness of the threat posed on January 6, 2021.

 Months after the attack on the United States Capitol, there is still no consensus among USCP officials on threat analysis of intelligence reports before Jan.6, 2021, according to the report.

-Daily intelligence reports were discussed in Congressional testimony and summarized in the Senate report.
-But the PA obtained the full versions of the documents from January 4, 5 and 6 of last year on Friday evening.
+The findings of the documents, known as the Daily Intelligence Report and marked for official use only, have been described over the past year in congressional testimony and in the Senate report.
+But the PA obtained the full versions of the documents for January 4, 5 and 6 of last year on Friday evening.
+The New York Times highlighted the Jan.
+4 report in an article last year on intelligence gaps.

 During each of the three days, the documents showed, Capitol Police classified as highly unlikely the likelihood of acts of civil disobedience and arrests arising from the Stop the Steal protest scheduled for Capitol Hill.
-The event and nearly two dozen others have been ranked on a scale from distant to almost certain in terms of the likelihood of major disruption.
-All were classified as remote, highly unlikely or unlikely, according to the documents.
+The documents ranked the event and the gatherings planned by around 20 other organizers on a scale from far to near certain in terms of the likelihood of major disruption.
+All were classified as remote, “very unlikely” or unlikely, according to the documents.

 No further information has been found on the exact actions planned by this group, the Jan.6 report of the Stop the Steal rally said.